 A: Infected individuals who sing could transmit the virus through their saliva or respiratory droplets.

 These droplets could then transmit the virus to other individuals through both direct and indirect means.

 Professor Leo Yee Sin, executive director of the National Centre for Infectious Diseases, said at an ST Panel Discussion on Monday that both direct and indirect forms of droplet transmission are not mutually exclusive.
 For example, individuals who are in close interaction with one another are likely to have touched the same surfaces, making them equally vulnerable to both forms of transmission.

 Q: CAN COVID-19 BE SPREAD BY SWEAT?

-A: However, infectious diseases expert Leong Hoe Nam said in an interview with The New Paper that “sweat alone won’t spread the disease, but it could if it mixes with gunk on a person’s nose or if the person coughs and contaminates the sweat”.
+A: There is currently no evidence showing that the virus can be transmitted through one’s perspiration.
+However, infectious diseases expert Leong Hoe Nam said in an interview with The New Paper that “sweat alone won’t spread the disease, but it could if it mixes with gunk on a person’s nose or if the person coughs and contaminates the sweat”.